-- A. All offices and units of Delgado Community College will remain fully operational, adequately staffed, and open to the public, as applicable, during the effective dates. - B. Supervisors are responsible for identifying employees whose physical presence is required and those whose tasks can be performed virtually, relative to the current workload and activities of their department. - C. All employees are expected to work at their normal work station that is generally on the College's premises, or at another location when representing the College, for a minimum of three days a week.
-(Due to the Martin Luther King Holiday, for the week of January 17 through January 23, 2022, adjust schedule for a minimum of two days onsite.) - D. Virtual work agreements may be approved for a maximum of two days a week. - E. Employees not eligible and/or not approved to perform their work virtually, as determined by their supervisors, must report to work for the full work week unless while on approved leave. - F. Exceptions to the requirements above will be permitted only following review and with the Chancellor's approval.
-Employees who are significantly impacted by COVID-19 and unable to meet the requirements of this procedure must contact their supervisor and Human Resources for a review of their circumstances and eligibility for exceptions.
+- A. All offices and units of Delgado Community College will remain fully operational, adequately staffed, and open to the public, as applicable, during the effective dates. - B. Supervisors are responsible for identifying employees whose physical presence is required and those whose tasks can be performed virtually, relative to the current workload and activities of their department. - C. All employees are expected to work at their normal work station that is generally on the College's premises, or at another location when representing the College, for a minimum of three days a week. - D. Virtual work agreements may be approved for a maximum of two days a week. - E. Employees not eligible and/or not approved to perform their work virtually, as determined by their supervisors, must report to work for the full work week unless while on approved leave. - F. Exceptions to the requirements above will be permitted only following review and with the Chancellor's approval.
+Employees who are significantly impacted by COVID-19 and unable to meet the requirements of this procedure must contact their supervisor and Human Resources">Human Resources for a review of their circumstances and eligibility for exceptions.